-An ultimate luxury, a rare scotch can fetch staggering amounts of money.
+An ultimate luxury, a rare scotch whisky can fetch staggering amounts of money.
+Check out the most expensive scotch whisky in the world.

 4. Glenfiddich Janet Sheed Roberts Reserve 1955 – £58,000